IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 ```

 ```
-## segment  list from database:  myFirst
+## segment  list from database:  my-first
 ## query was:  Phonetic == n
 ##  with 12 segments
 ##